 Maybe you are thinking about purchasing a trail bike, but you are not sure where to start.
 While this post will not pick a bike for you, it can help you know what to look for and narrow down your options.
 The fact that there seems to be an overwhelming number of options available on the market, purchasing a trail bike can seem to be a complicated process.
-That is because you have to consider things such as wheel sizes, frame material, suspension, and hardtails.
-It is advisable to find the best store to buy a bike first.
-Some stores have experts who can help you get the right bike.

 You should note that the foundation of any trail bike is based on the frame material.
 Therefore, this should be the first thing you ought to consider.
 Most manufacturers opt for carbon and aluminum.
 Ideally, carbon is better than aluminum because it is lighter, stiffer, and stronger.
 Nevertheless, it has some downsides.
 Other than the huge cost, it won’t dent.
 Repairs are possible, but depending on how they are done, they can void the warranty.
 Aluminum is suitable for taking impacts from the kicked-up rocks.